lume/variable/README.md

 martian.addEventHandler('change:favoriteFood', onChange)
 ```

-This is better because now if other properties besides the ones we've
+This is better than before because now if other properties besides the ones
-subscribed to change, the event pattern won't be calling our function
+we've subscribed to change, the event pattern won't be calling our function
 needlessly and we won't be doing property name checks every time.

-We can still do better.
+We can still do better!

 We can come up with an automatic event-wiring mechanism.
 It may be something
 like the following: